JMDKC/artangled-hugo/content/posts/2024-06-02-cordeiro-mayor.md

 ![Waldemar Cordeiro 'The Woman who is not BB' (1971)](/corderio-mayor-1.jpeg)

 You could say Cordeiro was an artistic radical throughout his life.
-The rigorous modernism of art concret, with its loops and grids, was a total break from the past - and seems especially uncompromisingly in Brazil.
+He was helped by his milieu: the rigorous modernism of art concret, with its loops and grids, was applied especially uncompromisingly in Brazil.
 Coredeiro himself called the São Paulo group of artists he was involved with _Ruptura_.
 A break with the past.

 He first got involved with the radically new medium of computer art with the mainframe IBM system in the physics department of the city university: one of the first such machines in Brazil.
 Using code, he fed in photographs, and printed out the computer-generated output, with its binary runes, its Xes and Os, making the image harder to parse, but lending it something new and strange.